 Highlights: Incredible brunch, beautiful garden patio, great coffee

 Downsides: Limited outlets and indoor seating

-Fern Forest is a mini oasis in the Mueang Chiang Mai District, with the best brunch in Chiang Mai and an amazing garden.
+Fern Forest is a mini oasis in the Mueang Chiang Mai District with the best brunch in Chiang Mai and an amazing garden.
 If you love outdoor spaces and want to feel like you’re working in a little fairy garden, this is the place.
-Also, try their Thai coffee and pancakes!
+Make sure to try their Thai coffee and pancakes!

 Highlights: Strong wifi, air conditioning, open 24 hours (for members), the top floor is a silent area, several meeting rooms available